Venezuelan opposition envoy urges foreign help to get aid in

 Guaido invoked constitutional provisions last month to declare himself interim president, arguing that Maduro’s re-election last year was a sham.

-Most Western countries, including the United States, and many of Venezuela’s neighbors have recognized Guaido as the country’s legitimate head of state, but Maduro retains the backing of Russia and China as well as control of Venezuelan state institutions including the military.
+Most Western countries, including the United States and many of Venezuela’s neighbors, have recognized Guaido as the country’s legitimate head of state, but Maduro retains the backing of Russia and China as well as control of Venezuelan state institutions including the military.

 Guaido told a huge rally of supporters on Tuesday that humanitarian aid would enter the country on Feb.
 23, setting the stage for a showdown with Maduro.